 The largest and most modern of the Central European capitals, Berlin has reinvented itself since reunification into Europe’s powerhouse.
 A sprawling city, each area has its own very unique character, and it would be a mistake to not explore outside the historical heart in Mitte.
 Some of the best restaurants can be found in the hipster center of Kreuzberg, the home of the vibrant Street Art scene and the most bohemian of Berlin’s neighborhoods.
 Gentrification is now inevitable, so go there while you can!

 With over 80 museums from contemporary art to WWII history, you have to select your museums carefully.
-Our top picks for art museums would be the outstanding Berggruen in Charlottenburg, included in the collection are Picasso, Klee, Giacometti and Matisse; The Boros Collection in Mitte, a former Nazi bunker which houses the private contemporary art collection of Polish-born entrepreneur Christian Boros (a pre-booked private tour is essential); The Neues Museum, just to see the bust of Nefertiti, and the Pergamon, which is now under restoration until 2019.
+Our top picks for art museums would be the outstanding Berggruen in Charlottenburg, included in the collection are Picasso, Klee, Giacometti and Matisse; The Boros Collection in Mitte, a former Nazi bunker which houses the private contemporary art collection of Polish-born entrepreneur Christian Boros (a pre-booked private tour is essential); The Neues Museum, just to see the bust of Nefertiti, and the Pergamon Museum, which is now under restoration until 2023.
 Alternatively, take a street art tour – you will be surprised by what you discover, and at the end, you will be able to distinguish between art and graffiti!

 Berlin is redolent with the history of the Second World War, and inextricably linked to Jewish history.
 Read our blog: Six Essential Jewish Sights .
 After the war came division, and the Berlin Wall Documentation Center is also a must to understand life not just in a divided nation, but city.
 A visit to the Kaiser Wilhelm Memorial church on Kurfürstendamm is the ultimate memorial against war and the destruction it brings.

 One of Europe’s main culture hubs, Berlin is a fantastic city to experience the opera, ballet or symphony, as well as several other genres of music and the performing arts.
 The outstanding Berlin Philharmonic (that has free concerts every Tuesday lunchtime) is now joined by the Gehry designed Pierre Boulez Saal concert hall.
-We can also recommend the musical concert program at the newly opened Orania boutique hotel in Kreuzberg.
+We can also recommend the musical concert program at the Orania boutique hotel in Kreuzberg.
 The Chamäleon Theater is a perfectly preserved cabaret venue that feels like something from the pre-war Weimar Republic days of Berlin.

 Berlin is a walking city and comfortable shoes are a must!
 Walk down Berlin's magnificent boulevard and the centerpiece of Old Berlin, Unter den Linden leads from the Schlossbrücke Bridge to Pariser Platz at the Brandenburg Gate.
 Visit the Saturday farmers market in Kollowitzplatz in Prenzlauer Berg, or the Sunday flea market in Mauerpark in the same area to see locals enjoying their leisure time.
 Both are a few minutes walk from the achingly hip Soho House Berlin outpost.
 Go shop in the Hackescher Markt – the former Jewish Quarter is now buzzing with cool boutiques, cafes and restaurants.
 This is the place to look for international chains as well as boutiques and designer shops.
 In the summer, consider a boat tour on the River Spree to see the city from a different perspective.